 Steam Locomotives and Boilers

-Norfolk Southern over the years has used many types of railroad equipment, train cars, and locomotives that are associated with asbestos cancers and diseases.
+Norfolk Southern over the years has used many types of railroad equipment, train cars, and locomotives that are associated with asbestos lung cancers and diseases.
 One of the most dangerous sources that can cause cancer and asbestosis is the insulating materials Norfolk Southern used on steam locomotives.

 Norfolk Southern and other railroads, such as CSX, used steam locomotives from the 1940s to the 1960s.
 Steam locomotives were full of asbestos, not only on the outside of the engine but under the metal shell on the outside and also inside the cab of the engine.
 The outside of the locomotive was coated in asbestos; this was referred to as lagging.
 The insulation blankets used for this purpose on steam locomotives was sold for years by Johns-Manville, as well as several other companies that have changed their names.
 Also, asbestos insulation was used to cover the boiler and firebox inside the locomotive at Norfolk Southern.